arbor-sim/arbor/doc/cpp/morphology.rst

    .. cpp:enumerator:: allow_spherical_root

-   Replace a zero-length root segment of constant radius with a Y-axis aligned cylindrical segment of the same radius and with length twice the radius.
+   Replace a zero-length root segment of the constant radius with a Y-axis aligned cylindrical segment of the same radius and with a length twice the radius.
 This cylinder will have the equivalent surface area to a sphere of the given radius.

    All child segments will connect to the centre of this cylinder, no matter the value of any ``fractionAlong`` attribute.